shamaa-tech/Shama/README.md

 # Shama
-This is Shama.
+This is Shama(Muskan).
 <br>
-Who r uhh??
+Who is she??